peyton-mcc0ll/github.io/resume.md

 _Senior Design_: Worked as the head engineer for a self-recorded, produced, and mixed EP<br>
 _Junior Design_: Complete Dolby Atmos Mix including 20+ tracks<br>
 _Personal Projects_: Recorded and Mixed 100+ songs in Pro Tools/FL studio<br>
+_Electronics Workshop_: Designed and tuned a BJT Differential Amplifier using breadboard circuits.<br>

 **Experience**